Ravens CB Smith ruled out with Achilles injury

-BALTIMORE -- Baltimore Ravens cornerback Jimmy Smith suffered an Achilles injury to his left leg Sunday, which presumably ends the best season of his career.
+BALTIMORE -- Ravens cornerback Jimmy Smith suffered an Achilles injury to his left leg Sunday, which presumably ends the best season of his career.

 Smith fell to the ground late in the second quarter while trying to cover a deep route and writhed in pain with his face in the grass.